-Faculty Hiring Process Resources
+Hiring Process Resources

-Policy 2101 - Faculty Hiring Procedures - This policy states in Section 5.1 Searches that "The Office of Equal Opportunity's Faculty Recruitment Handbook must guide all faculty searches conduced at the university."
+Policy 2101 - Faculty Hiring Procedures - This policy states in Section 5.1 Searches that "The Office of Equal Opportunity's Faculty Recruitment Handbook must guide all faculty searches conducted at the university."
 The Faculty Recruitment Handbook has been replaced with the Academic Affairs Guidelines for Recruiting and Hiring.

 Faculty Recruitment - This HR portal for faculty recruitment provides access to the Faculty Recruitment, Selection and Retention mandatory training program and companion handbook (see above).

-Hiring Manager Recruitment Toolkit - This toolkit contains sample interview questions, checklists, and many other informational resources that are designed to make the hiring process go smoothly.
+Hiring Manager Recruitment Toolkit - This toolkit contains sample interview questions, checklists and many other informational resources that are designed to make the hiring process go smoothly.

-Faculty Search Audit Checklist- OEO has the responsibility of monitoring equal employment opportunities for the university.
+Faculty Search Audit Checklist- The OEO has the responsibility of monitoring equal employment opportunities for the university.
 Monthly random reviews of faculty searches are conducted.
 This PDF provides a list of documentation that will be required during an audit.

 Unbiasing the Hiring Process